 - Liability insurance is required for all CUA holders.(see application and instructions for details)

 - Special Conditions pages for Hiking/Backpacking, Guided Bike Tours, Guided Fishing or Guided Rock Climbing and Guided Photography Tours and Workshops must be reviewed, signed and submitted with your application.

 - Guide Registration Forms must be completed and returned with your application.

-- Each year, an operating report will be required detailing operations conducted in the park.
+- Each year, an annual survey will be required detailing operations conducted in the park.